Is peanut butter keto friendly?

 These caramel apple topping peanut butter fat bombs point to yes!
 But let’s explore that question before we get to the simple recipe.

-When I began a low carb diet, peanut butter was one of the foods I looked forward to eating by the spoonful.
-Keto dieters rejoice when they come from the stingy world of low calorie diets that don’t allow for these foods with a high-fat content.
-On a ketogenic diet you get to eat ALL of the nut butters you can shove in!
-Right?
+When starting a low carb diet, peanut butter may be one of the foods you look forward to eating by the spoonful.
+Keto dieters rejoice when they come from the stingy world of low calorie diets.
+These calorie controlled plans don’t allow for too many foods with high-fat content, like peanut butter.

 Mmmm, not so fast.

 Eating any nut butter by the spoonful isn’t great advice on any diet.
 This even rings true for a low carb, moderate protein diet.

 It’s true that a spoonful of peanut butter from most brands sold at the grocery store won’t kick you out of ketosis.
 That doesn’t mean it’s a good choice to spoon too much peanut butter down your throat willy nilly.
 This is especially the case since not all peanut butter brands are created equal.

 What’s the criteria to make peanut butter keto-friendly?

 Full disclosure – my view of a keto lifestyle is a bit different from the other experts you may find.
 These differing views helped me lose more than 100 pounds.
 I made it to my goal weight with these strategies, even after struggling with yo-yo diets for decades.
 I’d say there’s a method to my madness.